allancrabelo/Cpp/README.md

 ## About the 42 CPP Modules

-CPP Modules at 42 School isn’t just a course—it’s a warzone for mastering C++.
+CPP Modules at 42 School isn’t just a course, it’s a warzone for mastering C++.
 Through these modules, you’ll conquer:
 ```
 - Data structures and object manipulation
 - Inheritance, polymorphism, encapsulation